astormic/CellLabelling_JurkatTCells/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Labelling Jurkat T-cells using primary and secondary antibodies
+# Labelling membrane proteins on Jurkat T-cells using primary and secondary antibodies

 _Label them to see them._